jfrye031/HardwareDatabase/README.md

 ```

-###Help Guide For Working in GitHub
+**###Help Guide For Working in GitHub**
-Creating a fork:
+**Creating a fork from a branch:**
 1. Visit the parent repository
 2. On the top right where it says "Fork", click on the fork icon.
 3. A new fork will be created with your username as the fork name.
+4. Other members may fork from either the parent branch, or your fork.
+5. You may make edits to permissions of the fork you created.